Guide

 Best AI Search Tools with MCP / Cursor / Claude Code Integration 2026

 The 8 AI search visibility tools ranked on Model Context Protocol (MCP) support and practical fit with Cursor, Claude Code, and Windsurf.
-Foglift is the only platform shipping a first-party MCP server — we evaluate how every other tool can, or cannot, be wrapped into an agentic workflow.
+Updated June 2026: several competitors now ship MCP, so the real question is which MCP can close the optimization loop.

-The Model Context Protocol (MCP), open-sourced by Anthropic in November 2024, has quietly become the dominant way AI agents — Cursor, Claude Code, Windsurf, Zed, Continue — call external tools and fetch external data.
-For any GEO or AEO platform, the question is no longer "do you have a REST API."
+The Model Context Protocol (MCP), open-sourced by Anthropic in November 2024, has quietly become the dominant way AI agents (Cursor, Claude Code, Windsurf, Zed, Continue) call external tools and fetch external data.
+For any AI search visibility platform, the question is no longer "do you have a REST API?"
 The question is whether your coding agent can call you without a homegrown wrapper, a vendor-specific SDK, or a dashboard login in the way.

 The stakes are concrete.
 Public MCP server directories have grown rapidly since the specification was open-sourced, and MCP is now a first-class integration path in every major IDE-embedded agent.
 A 2025 Stack Overflow Developer Survey of more than 49,000 respondents found 76% were using or planning to use AI tools in their development workflow, with daily usage concentrated among professional developers.
 Tools that live outside that loop are structurally invisible to a fast-growing cohort of engineering teams, and the SaaS market is repricing accordingly: the open-source MCP ecosystem has driven a wave of "MCP-first" product roadmaps that did not exist 18 months ago.